pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [x] UPNP subscriptions for selected zone
 - [ ] Display Loading message if there's no players
 - [x] Display and interact with rooms/zones UI
-- [ ] Display and interact with volume control UI
+- [ ] Display and interact with volume controls
+- [ ] Display and interact with mute button
 - [x] Display and interact with queue
-- [ ] Display and interact with current play time UI
+- [x] Display and interact with current play time UI
-- [ ] Display and interact with UI to start / stop / skip / rewind
+- [x] Display and interact with UI to start / stop / back / next
-- [ ] UI to browse artists / tracks / albums
+- [x] UI to browse artists / tracks / albums
+- [x] Drill down from artists / tracks / albums
+- [ ] Play, add to/replace queue from library browser
+- [ ] Load and display images

 ##Thanks to other projects